aharring83/Bacterial-RNAseq/README.md

 cd ref
 bowtie2-build GCA_019090945.2_ASM1909094v2_genomic.fna.gz ref
 ```
-We create an index called ref, which we will use for mapping the reads.
+We created an index called ref, which we will use for mapping the reads.